 Intensive, comprehensive, innovative and nationally ranked.
-All of this describes the DNP/MBA program jointly offered by the College of Nursing and Lubar School of Business at UWM.
+All of this describes the DNP/MBA program jointly offered by the School of Nursing and Lubar College of Business at UWM.

 The program provides a unique opportunity to get a cutting-edge education in advanced nursing practice and business.
 Graduates are prepared for roles as executives and managers in the health care industry with the highest level of clinical nursing competence.

 UW-Milwaukee’s location in the health care, corporate and financial capital of Wisconsin provides DNP/MBA students access to faculty and mentors who lead in their professions and their health care system.

 This unique program is designed for current and emerging nurse leaders and administrators.
 The cohort is small, the curriculum diverse and demanding.
 The graduates already are personalizing and improving the clinical care experience for patients and transforming health care delivery in southeastern Wisconsin.

 The DNP/MBA offers a Fall start with 83 credits.